addityasingh/personal-blog/_posts/2016-04-01-setup-ios-push-notifications-for-ionic-cordova-apps.md

   - On the next screen locate **.certSigningRequest** file and once selected, it will give option to download the certificates for the app configured with Push Notification services.
   ![Download certificates]({{ site.url }}/img/dist/ios-configure-push-notif-4.png)
   - Download the dev version of the cert.
-This will be a file name `aps_development.cer`
+This will be a file named `aps_development.cer`
   - Double click it to add it to keychain
   - Locate this cert in keychain.
 It will be present with the name of the app
   - Right click to export this certificate as `.p12` file and save
   - Provide a password when prompted and note it down for later purposes.
-This is optional but recommended
+This is optional, but recommended

 4. Provide the `.p12` generated above to your app server for App Server to interact with APNs for any further communications.